theonlygnome/SetGame/README.md

 ### Current bugs:
 * "Deal" deck is face up.
 I can make it "face down" but it wasn't animating flipping and dealing the cards one at a time.
 Still working on this.
 * The contents of the cards are indiscernable if all 81 cards are dealt.
-This could be dealt with by adding scrolling but playing the game and making matches being made renders this relatively unnecessary.
+This could be dealt with by adding scrolling but playing the game and making matches renders this relatively unnecessary.